12 Symptoms Of ADHD In Adults

 Medically reviewed by April Justice, LICSW

-Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder that can have a significant impact on an individual’s life.
-While ADHD typically develops during childhood, it often carries over into adulthood.
+Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder with symptoms that can have a significant impact on an individual’s life.
+While ADHD typically develops during childhood, symptoms often carry over into adulthood.

 Getty/Vadym Pastukh

 Understanding the signs of ADHD can be vital when it comes to your treatment options and finding support.
-The following symptoms can give you an idea of how ADHD might show up during your adult years.
+The following symptoms can give you an idea of how ADHD might show up during your adult years, though like all mental disorders, everyone’s experience may be different.
+To learn more, check out the National Resource Center from Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD).

 If you’re an adult with ADHD, it can be difficult for you to organize your space and keep it clutter-free.
 You may find that items get lost when they aren’t put away systematically.
 It could also be hard for you to organize your workspace in a way that optimizes efficiency.
 Disorganization can affect your ability to get things done throughout the day, create conflict in relationships, and exacerbate other symptoms of ADHD.

-Adults with ADHD often struggle to place the proper amount of importance on tasks they need to accomplish during the day.
+Adults with attention-deficit hyperactivity disorder often have trouble organizing tasks they need to accomplish during the day.
 This can become a particularly serious concern when you have several things to do at once.
 Consider a situation in which you need to complete a time-sensitive project for work, take the trash out, and send your mom a birthday card.
 While the first task is likely the most crucial, ADHD might cause you to view them all on equal terms.
 Struggles with prioritization can lead you to become overwhelmed by tasks that all seem to have high importance and prevent you from completing important projects on time.

 Time management can often be a challenge for adults with ADHD.
 Time blindness is a common ADHD phenomenon that can cause you to lose track of time and misjudge how long events and tasks will take to complete.
 While struggles with time management may be particularly noticeable at work or in social situations, they can have an impact on every aspect of your life.

-Distractibility is an ADHD symptom that can appear in childhood and persist into adulthood.
-Adults with ADHD often have a hard time concentrating on tasks for an extended period of time.
+Distractibility and trouble paying attention are ADHD symptoms that can appear in childhood and persist into adulthood.
+Adults with ADHD often have a hard time concentrating on tasks for an extended period.
 This is often a result of the brain cycling through thoughts or focusing on unrelated external stimuli.
 A lack of focus can result in communication issues, uncompleted tasks, and a tendency to become overwhelmed.

 5. Hyperfocus

-While lack of focus can be a concern, ADHD can also cause adults to become intensely focused on certain tasks, hobbies, or other interests at times.
+While lack of focus can be a concern, ADHD can also cause adults to become intensely focused with close attention to details on certain tasks, hobbies, or other interests at times.
 These periods of hyperfocus can last for hours at a time and — especially when combined with prioritization issues — may result in other important tasks going unfinished.

 Creating a plan for work tasks, social events, and other regular activities can be hard for adults with ADHD.
 This can stem from the above-mentioned time blindness, prioritization, and organization difficulties.
 You may frequently forget to put items on your calendar or place too many things on your schedule, leading to missed appointments and deadlines.